Last updated on May 26, 2026

 -

-Who is eligible to use the California Declaration for Default or Uncontested Divorce?
+Who can file the California Declaration for Default or Uncontested Divorce?

-Are there any deadlines for filing this form?
+Is there a deadline for filing this form?

 If you believe that this page should be taken down, please follow our DMCA take down process